victorvdb/getdata3/CodeBook.md

 > mean(): Mean value
 > std(): Standard deviation

 The list of estimated variables continues, but those are not used for this dataset.
-The unit of measurement of each variable equals what it was in the original dataset.